These vegan tomatoes provençal (baked tomatoes) are made with flavor-packed summer tomatoes and fresh herbs for an easy side dish!

 I planted twelve tomato plants— eleven in the garden, two in containers.
 Ten plants are still alive, and they’re happily producing tomato after tomato.

-And of course, we’re eating these tomatoes provençal.
+And of course, we’re eating tomatoes provençal.

 These tomatoes provençal are a simplified version of Dorie Greenspan’s baked tomatoes from her book Around My French Table.